Cronosus99/video-game-data-pipeline/README.md

 This project combines three distinct source types, related through video game titles:

 - **Flat file (CSV):** A Kaggle video game dataset containing sales and metadata
-- **Website (web scraping):** A Wikipedia page listing Game of the Year awards, parsed directly from the HTML using BeautifulSoup
+- **Website (web scraping):** A Wikipedia page listing Game of the Year awards, parsed directly from the saved HTML using BeautifulSoup
 - **API:** The RAWG Video Games API, queried with pagination to retrieve game metadata

 ## Methods

 ### Data Extraction
 - Loaded flat file data with Pandas
-- Scraped and parsed structured HTML tables from Wikipedia with BeautifulSoup
+- Scraped and parsed structured HTML tables from a saved Wikipedia page with BeautifulSoup
 - Queried the RAWG API across multiple pages and flattened nested JSON responses

 ### Data Cleaning & Transformation